 Yizkor: Literally “May He remember”, Prayer for dead recited in Temple on four occasions each year

-Zichrono/Zichrona LeVeracha: “May his/her memory be for blessing”
+Zichrono/Zichrona LeVeracha: “May his/her memory be for a blessing”